 Sorry, no. The only correct and true and proper answer to this question is: The Fantastic Four were created by Stan Lee, Jack Kirby… and Carl Burgos.
 Because Carl Burgos is the creator of the Human Torch.
 Even the most diehard comic fans have a habit of forgetting this fact.

-I know, the characters are not exactly the same—the original Human Torch, created by Burgos for Marvel Comics #1 in 1939 was an “android” named Jim Hammond, while the FF’s Torch was a teenager named Johnny Storm who was mutated by cosmic rays.
-But they were both drawn as young, handsome, blonde-haired guys, and when using their powers, they were drawn as blank male figures of red, with vertical, black hatching lines, surrounded by crackling, yellow flame.
+I know, the characters are not exactly the same—the original Human Torch, created by Burgos for Marvel Comics #1 in 1939, was an “android” named Jim Hammond, while the FF’s Torch was a teenager named Johnny Storm who was mutated by cosmic rays.
+But they were both depicted as young, handsome, blonde-haired guys, and when using their powers, they were drawn as blank male figures of red, with vertical, black hatching lines, surrounded by crackling, yellow flame.
 Their powers were identical and both were called “the Human Torch.”
 So the two characters weren’t absolutely the same, but they were mostly the same, with the later Torch clearly derived from the original.

 In Marvel Comics: The Untold Story, Sean Howe provided some insight into how Burgos felt about this: